 During medieval times, water was used as a means of defence.
 Deep, broad ditches called moats were filled with water and often surrounded castles or towns, acting as obstacles to enemy access.
-In the late 18th and early 19th centuries, water was an important resource during Britain's industrial revolution.
+In the late eighteenth and early nineteenth centuries, water was an important resource during Britain's Industrial Revolution.
 Inventions such as Arkwright's water frame revolutionised the textile industry, reducing human labour and increasing production.
 Other inventions, including Watt's steam engine, were used to run machinery as well as for transport, and the development of canals enabled heavy produce to be transported over large distances.